-Understanding the claims, we turn to the jurisdictional issues.
+Understanding the claims, we examine whether they are justiciable.

-B. Jurisdiction over Guardsman's claims of discrimination
+B. Justiciability of Guardsman's claims of discrimination

 The district judge found these claims to run afoul of the doctrine that "United States military personnel may not bring actions based on injuries suffered incident to their service in the armed forces."
 See Feres, 340 U.S. 135.